cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Output
 ======
-stdout, stderr, stdin, no, /dev/null are valid filenames.
-They cause the corresponding file to be output in stderr or stdout, for an input file, stdin causes the program to requests the corresponding file through pipe.
+Those names, stdout, stderr, stdin, no, /dev/null are valid filenames.
+They cause the corresponding file to be output in stderr or stdout; for an input file, stdin causes the program to requests the corresponding file through pipe.
 No causes a suppression of the output, as does /dev/null.
-In the T-Coffee output, each output appears in a line:
+In the T-Coffee output (displayed on screen), the output results appear in the following format (last lines displayed once the job is done):

 ::

-  ##### FILENAME <name> TYPE <Type> FORMAT <Format>
+  OUTPUT RESULTS
+  ##### File Type= <type> Format= <format> Name <filename>

+  File Type: can be GUIDE TREE, MSA, etc...
+  Format   : can be newick, html, aln, etc...
+  Name     : the prefix is the name of the input file; the extension corresponds to the type and format.

 Output files, format & names
 ----------------------------